 Description

 The referred m2 is bilophodont and slightly longer than wide in occlusal view.
 The four main cuspids are distinct.
 The transverse lophids are complete, separated by a labially deeper median valley, and have posteriorly wear facets.
 The hypolophid is sublinear and slightly wider than the metalophid.
 The metalophid is anteriorly weakly concave.
-The protoconid and the metaconid are quite sharp and equally heigh.
+The protoconid and the metaconid are quite sharp and equally height.
 The prae- and postprotocristid are hardly distinct, the prae- and postmetacristid are more prominent but blunt.
 The entoconid is very smooth, difficult to distinguish and lower than the metaconid.
 The praeentocristid is quite well marked, very rounded, and descends almost to the level of the median valley.
 The postentocristid is barely visible.
 The hypoconid, quite salient at the top, is slightly more modest than the protoconid.
 The praehypocristid, really robust and smooth, forms a thick enamel bulge that descends transversally to the median valley level and almost reaches the middle of the tooth.
 The posthypocristid is very weak, almost indistinct.
 There is no particular ornamentation on the tooth.
 However, the presence of a strong posterior cingulid, incomplete on the labial side, of a weak anterior cingulid, slightly more pronounced labially, and of a labial medifossette barely delimited by a modest enamel bridge are noticeable.

 Comparisons

 The m2 displays a bilophodont pattern with a well-developed posterior cingulid which are typical of the Deinotheriidae family (Huttunen 2002a).
 This m2 can be differentiated from m2s of Prodeinotherium by their sizes (Fig. 6) that are on average up to more than 30% larger than those of P. cuvieri and about 20% larger than those of P. bavaricum (e.g. Gräf 1957, Ginsburg & Chevrier 2001, Huttunen & Göhlich 2002, Pickford & Pourabrishami 2013).
-In addition, the praehypocristid is remarkably more developed than in P. bavaricum (as is the posterior cingulid too), then the tooth can be undoutbly referred to the genus Deinotherium (e.g. Huttunen 2002a, b, Huttunen & Göhlich 2002, Duranthon et al. 2007, Țibuleac 2018).
+In addition, the praehypocristid is remarkably more developed than in P. bavaricum (as is the posterior cingulid too), then the tooth can undoubtedly be referred to the genus Deinotherium (e.g. Huttunen 2002a, b, Huttunen & Göhlich 2002, Duranthon et al. 2007, Țibuleac 2018).

 A specific identification within the genus Deinotherium remains very difficult based on morphological characters whereas size increase seems to be most obvious change interpreted as an evolutionary trend through time (e.g. Gräf 1957, Ginsburg & Chevrier 2001, Duranthon et al. 2007, Pickford & Pourabrishami 2013).
 However, Pickford & Pourabrishami (2013) suggest specific attributions by highlighting, contrary to Gräf (1957), discontinuous size ranges from one species to another.
 Based on these observations, m2s of D. proavum are always larger than 90 mm and can exceed 100 mm, which unambiguously excludes our specimen from Bois de Raube whose length is 82.6 mm (Tab.
 5).
-Deinotherium levius, with m2 lengths between 69.2 and 77.0 mm, is noticeably smaller.
-The m2 of Bois de Raube (MJSN-BRA-001) falls within the size range of D. giganteum, between 79.0 and 89.3 mm.
-Moreover, the degree of development of the posterior cingulid shows a very close similarity to m2 of D. giganteum from Eppelsheim (NMB-Ep.16, NMB-Ep.135) and from Romania (Țibuleac 2018).
-For these reasons, we tentatively refer this isolated tooth to D. giganteum.
+The m2 of Bois de Raube (MJSN-BRA-001) falls within the length-range of D. giganteum between 70.0 and 89.0 mm but also corresponds to the largest size of D. levius (Fig. 6).
+However, D. levius remains on average smaller than D. giganteum in which size-range the m2 from Bois de Raube fits better, also the degree of development of the posterior cingulid shows a very close similarity to m2 of D. giganteum from Eppelsheim (NMB-Ep.16, NMB-Ep.135) and from Romania (Țibuleac 2018).
+For these reasons, we refer this isolated tooth to D. giganteum.

 Discussion